I don't believe that it will.

 Replace the lid, and put it all back in the oven for 30 minutes.
 Don't peek.

 After 30 minutes, unveil your masterpiece.
-Carefully remove it from the pot (use oven mitts, my children!), and let cook on a wire rack.
-Slice as desired, or just rip on hunks as you whip together another batch of dough so you can make the magic happen again tomorrow!
+Let bake, uncovered for another 10 minutes.
+Carefully remove from oven and transfer loaf to a wire rack to cool.
+(Use oven mitts, my children!)
+Slice as desired, or just rip off hunks as you whip together another batch of dough so you can make the magic happen again tomorrow!